Krakor92/some-custom-dataviews/jukebox/README.md

 are identical **in the context of this view**.
 However, for the sake of durability/future-proofing, I recommend that you write them in the "frontmatter" format.

-You can add any fields you want in the orphan definition, but there is one important thing to keep in mind: **Orphans are only accessible in the file in which they are defined**.
-(This may change in the future)
+You can add any fields you want in the orphan definition, but there is one important thing to keep in mind: **Orphans are only accessible in the file in which they are defined** (This may change in the future)

 PS: If you prefer the yaml block style in the frontmatter, you can use the following instead of the json based syntax shown above